WOMANISM + HISTORY

 In Josephine Baker’s Activism, Black Joy and Struggle Live Side by Side

 Baker, born Freda Josephine McDonald in 1906, grew up in St. Louis, Missouri.
 She spent her youth living in poverty, and “at age eight Josephine cleaned houses and babysat for wealthy white families, often being poorly treated.”
-However, Baker’s love of dancing lifted her out of these circumstances, landing her a spot on Broadway.
-By the 1920s, Josephine Baker became a wildly popular performer in France but dedicated much of her life to fighting against racism.
+Baker’s love of dancing and working with the Jones Family Band gave her a unique opportunity to be noticed, ultimately landing her a spot on Broadway.
+By the 1920s, Josephine Baker became a wildly…